NikolettaGr/e-commerce/README.md

 The color scheme utilized in the project intentionally avoids explicit definition, relying on Bootstrap CSS class selectors and templates inspired by the Boutique Ado project.
 This design choice aims to uphold a clean and cohesive site appearance.
 Notably, color accents are introduced to enhance user experience standards: red signifies cancellation, while green indicates confirmation.
 Additionally, shades of green are incorporated to establish a connection with nature.
 Bootstrap toasts contribute to color-coded messaging: blue for informational updates, yellow for warnings, red for alerts, and green for successful operations.

+All the images of paproducts were taken from [Lively Root website](https://www.livelyroot.com/).

 ### Wireframes